arthurbrunborg/InkassoMatcher/README.md

 - pathlib
 - datetime

-These can be installed by pasting the following in the Command Prompt.
-If required open with Admin.
+These can be installed by pasting the following in the Command Prompt (opened through search by clicking Windows-key and typing 'cmd'.

 ```
 pip install requests pandas tk pathlib datetime
 ```

+If there are any errors try opening Command Prompt by searching for 'cmd' and click open with admin.

 ### Downloading the file